liferay/liferay-docs/discover/deployment/articles-dxp/03-maintaining-liferay/02-patching-liferay.markdown

     ./patching-tool.sh [name of profile] auto-discovery [path/to/runtime]

-This will run the same discovery process, but on a path you choose, and the profile information will go into a `[your profile name].properties` file.
+This will run the same discovery process, but on a path you choose, and the profile information goes into a `[your profile name].properties` file.

 Alternatively, you can manually create your profiles.
 Using a text editor, create a `[profile name].properties` file in the same folder as the patching